skeinlib/skein/skein-rest/README.md

 # skein-rest
-skein-rest is an HTTP client written in ActionScript 3.0
+HTTP client written in ActionScript 3.0

 ## Features

  - [x] Fluent interface
+ - [x] Loaders queue
+ - [x] Friendly for large JSON/XML objects that culd be parsed asynchrounously (parsing should be done by your code)
+ - [x] Cache in File System (AIR only ofcourse)
+ - [x] Upload/download files
+ - [x] Reusing responses (for two equal requests only one URLRequest will be used)
- - [x] Queue of loaders
+ - [x] Fully configurable (you can switch of all the features)
- - [x] Cache
+ - [x] Easy extensibility

 ## Dependencies